HakkanShah/ConfessCode/README.md

 ## 🔑 Accessing the App

 -   *User Access*: Navigate to the homepage and click "Activate."
 Use the default key WELCOME to generate your anonymous identity.
--   *Admin Access*: Navigate to /admin/login and enter the ADMIN_SECRET_KEY you defined in your .env file.